mshagirov/pythonlab/_01-introduction/03_strings.md

 </script></pre></div>

 For example, use `\n` to include the *new line* character.
-As its name suggests, `\n` creates new lines in text files and when printing them.
+As its name suggests, `\n` creates new lines in text files and in the printed output.
 These types of characters that start with the backwards slash `\` are called *escape sequences*.

 <div class="language-python highlighter-rouge">